wichtounet/wichtounet.github.io/posts/2016/11/zapcc-a-faster-c++-compiler.rst

 +--------------------+------+------+------+------+------+

 This time, we can see that the difference is much lower.
-Zapcc is **between 1.2 and 1.4 times faster than clang** and **between 1.1 and 1.3 times faster than gcc**.
+Zapcc is **between 1.2 and 1.4 times faster than Clang** and **between 1.1 and 1.3 times faster than GCC**.
 This shows that most of the speedups from zapcc are in the front end of the compiler.
 This is not a lot but still significant over long builds, especially if you have few threads where the absolute difference would be higher.

-We can also observe that clang is now almost on par with GCC which shows that optimization is faster in clang while front and backend is faster in gcc.
+We can also observe that Clang is now almost on par with GCC which shows that optimization is faster in Clang while front and backend is faster in gcc.

-You also have to keep in mind that zapcc memory usage is higher than clang because of all the caching.
+You also have to keep in mind that zapcc memory usage is higher than Clang because of all the caching.
 Moreover, the server are still up in between compilations, so this memory usage stays between builds, which may not be what you want.

+As for runtime, I have not seem any significant difference in performance between the clang version and the zapcc.
+According to the official benchmarks and documentation, there should not be any difference in that between zapcc and the version of clang on which zapcc is based.

 Incremental build
 +++++++++++++++++